Overview

 Generating a Certificate Request File

-Log into your Mac device using an admin account, find the Keychain Access tool and open it, and click Certificate Assistant > Request a Certificate from a Certificate Authority.
+Log in to your Mac device using an admin account, find the Keychain Access tool and open it, and click Certificate Assistant > Request a Certificate from a Certificate Authority.

 Fill in the email address and save it to the disk or download it to the local computer.